lisajennykrieg/lisajennykrieg.github.io/publications.md

 ### Peer-reviewed publications

+- Krieg, Lisa J. 2016.
+[From MDMA to Lady Gaga: Expertise and Contribution Behavior of Editing Communities on Wikipedia][procedia].
+  In Procedia Computer Science (101): 96-106.

 - Krieg, Lisa J. 2016. ['It was horrible, but we live now' - The experience of young German adults in everyday encounters with the Holocaust][focaal].
   In Focaal Journal of Global and Historical Anthropology (74): 97-110.